-The Academy is in its seventh period of operation and continues to achieve the forecast numbers of students.
-Total students in the year ended 31 August 2018 numbered 907 (2017 - 901).
+The Academy is in its eighth period of operation and continues to achieve the forecast numbers of students.
+Total students in the year ended 31 August 2019 numbered 880 (2018: 907).

-In summer 2018 the Academy achieved very good results in public examinations at A level surpassing targets and achieving an ALPS T-score of 3, one of our best in recent years.
-The results were the best of any Boy's School and the 5th best in the Wirral Local Authority.
-51% of all GCE entries were graded at A-B, with a 100% pass rate.
+In summer 2019 the Academy achieved very good results in public examinations at A level surpassing targets and achieving an ALPS T score of 3, in the top 25% of 6th Forms nationally for progress from GCSE to A Level.
+The results were the best of any Boy's School and the 3rd best in the Wirral Local Authority.
+57% of all GCE entries were graded at A\ B, with a 99% pass rate.
 This exceeded targets and expectations.
-1 Student secured a place at the University of Oxford and another a place to study Medicine at the University of Liverpool.
-42% of all University offers were from Russell Group Universities.
+4 Students secured places at the Universities of Oxford and Cambridge and another a place to study Medicine at the University of Liverpool.
+38% of all University offers were from Russell Group Universities.

 Students' achievement at GCSE is usually good.
-Students generally make good progress from Key Stage 2-4 attaining standards that are high by the end of KS4, both in attainment and value added terms and above average at Key Stage 5.
+Students generally make good progress from Key Stage 2 - 4 attaining standards that are high by the end of KS4, both in attainment and value added terms and well-above average at Key Stage 5.
 The College meets challenging targets and high standards are consistently achieved on an annual basis.
-The percentage of students gaining grades 4-9 in both English and Maths was 93% in 2018, well above the national average.
-38% of all entries were grades of 7-9 equivalent, above expectations in 2018.
-1 Student achieved 10x grade 9s among only 700 nationally.
-Progress from age 11-16 was comfortably above the national average and 2nd best boys' school in Wirral.
-The Progress 8 score of +0.26 represents good value added from age 11-16 and the Attainment 8 score of 60.6 is well above the national average.
+The percentage of students gaining grades 4 - 9 in both English and Maths was 96% in 2019, well above the national average.
+36% of all entries were at grades 7 - 9.
+1 Student achieved 8 x grade 9s.
+Progress from age 11 - 16 was in line with expectations and national averages.
+The Progress 8 score of +0.02 represents reasonable value added from age 11 - 16 and the Attainment 8 score of 60.7 is well above the national average.

-The College successfully addressed the attainment gap between disadvantaged pupils and others in 2016 with Disadvantaged students making progress well above the national average, + 0.22.
-Achievement in the 6th Form is good as the 6th Form is fully inclusive in relation to access to 6th Form A level study for those who achieve 5 GCSEs at grade 5 or above, which includes almost all Year 11 students.
-Standards in Key Stage 4 in areas that have been underachieving are on an upward trend e.g. Geography and German, although improvement is now required in French, Spanish and Religious Studies.
-Measures are in place to improve achievement in A Level (GCE) Psychology and Spanish with new Subject Leaders in 2018.
-Both subjects were disrupted by unusual staffing issues in 2017-18.
+The College addressed the attainment gap between disadvantaged pupils and others in 2018 with Disadvantaged students making good progress well above the national average, + 0.22.
+Progress in 2019 was not as good but still well above the national for Disadvantaged students (-0.26 : -0.44) and much better than that of Disadvantaged boys.
+Achievement in the 6th Form is very good as the 6th Form is fully inclusive in relation to access to A level study for those who achieve 5 GCSEs at grade 5 or above, which includes almost all Year 11 students.
+Standards in Key Stage 4 are good.
+Achievement has improved in A Level (GCE) Media Studies.

-To ensure that standards are continually improved the Academy operates a programme of internal reviews of curriculum areas and has an external quality assurance review as part of its membership of Wirral LA's Edsential scheme, employing a School Improvement Adviser, a HMI and former Ofsted Inspector.
-The Academy was last inspected by Ofsted in November 2016 receiving a Requires Improvement judgement.
+To ensure that standards are continually improved the Academy operates a programme of internal reviews of curriculum areas and has an external quality assurance review, employing a School Improvement Adviser.
+The Academy was most recently inspected by Ofsted in July 2019 and was judged to be a good school in all areas of the inspection.

 During the past 12 months the College has continued an Action Plan to improve Teaching and Learning, Pupil outcomes and Leadership and Management.
-Much progress has been made, as confirmed by the 2018 examination results and School Improvement Advisor reviews although there remains room for continued improvement and progress.
-A new Deputy Head teacher was appointed to the Senior Leadership Team, assuming post in September 2017, and demonstrating significant impact on outcomes for Disadvantaged Pupils at GCSE in 2018.
+Much progress has been made, as confirmed by the 2019 Ofsted Report, although there remains room for continued improvement and progress.